Out-of-distribution Generalization via Partial Feature Decorrelation: Related Work

-Most recently proposed causality-based methods are based on sample reweighting, which not directly change the biased sample features, but shifting the training dataset's distribution by varying the importance of the samples. \cite{shen2018causally} proposed a Causally Regularized Logistic Regression model to address the agnostic distribution shift in Logistic Regression tasks.
-But it did not consider the model misspecification problem, and its algorithm was restricted to the predictive setting with binary predictors and binary response variable. \cite{shen2019stable} proposed a sample reweighting method to address the collinearity among input variables caused by the agnostic distribution shift. \cite{DBLP:journals/corr/abs-2001-11713} proposed a causality-based feature sample reweighting method, which shifts the features mutually independent with mean 0.

-However, these works are restricted to regression tasks and binary classification tasks.
-Meanwhile, these sample reweighting based works require a large sample reweighting matrix, and its parameter number is proportional to the training data number.
-Hence, these works are not feasible for tasks with massive training data.
-Different from them, our proposal addresses the model misspecification problem by rectifying the correlation between features.
-Moreover, the parameter number of our proposal is proportional to the feature dimension.
-In most machine-learning tasks, the feature dimension is less than thousands.
-Hence, our proposal is more feasible than previous works for tasks with a large training dataset.
+Most recently proposed causality-based methods \cite{arjovsky2020invariant,shen2018causally,shen2020stable,kuang2020stable,peters2016causal} are based on sample re-weighting, which does not directly change the biased sample features but shifts the training dataset's distribution by varying the importance of the samples. \cite{shen2020stable} proposes a sample re-weighting method to address the collinearity among input variables caused by the agnostic distribution shift. \cite{kuang2020stable} proposes a feature decorrelation-based sample re-weighting method to decorrelate all features without considering the possible causality between features.
+However, these sample re-weighting methods require a large re-weighting matrix whose parameter number is proportional to the training samples.
+Hence, these works are both computation and memory intensive.
+This disadvantage limits their scalability in machine learning tasks with a large number of training data.
+Unlike these methods, our model learns the associations between features using a neural network whose parameter number is not proportional to the sample number, which provides feasibility for tasks with an extensive training dataset.